mmmarinho/ROS2_Tutorial/docs/source/index.rst

 .. warning::

-   This project is under active development and currently a rough draft.
+   This project is under active development and is currently just a rough draft.

 Contents
 --------